emham/gettingandcleaningdata/codebook.md

 ##Variables (Code)
-###This section refers to variables in the sense of R objects used in the script.
+###This section refers to "variables" in the sense of R objects used in the script.

 In order of appearance: